Rorosak/Puni-mst-tool/README.md

-# PuniEmu Custom Unit Maker (v5)
+# Puni MST Tool

-**PuniEmu Custom Unit Maker** is a comprehensive GUI tool built with Python and Tkinter designed to edit, view, and create custom Yo-kai/units for Yo-kai Watch Puni Puni game files and emulation environments.
+**Puni MST Tool** is a comprehensive GUI tool built with Python and Tkinter designed to edit, view, and create custom Yo-kai/units for Yo-kai Watch Puni Puni game files and emulation environments.

 ---